A-KUNDA/polynomial/README.md

 ```

 # Current capabilities
-Evaluates arithmetics expressions (supports +,-,*,\/,^) correctly but negative signs and decimal points are unsupported
+Evaluates arithmetics expressions (supports +,-,*,\/,^) correctly but negative signs are unsupported at the moment
 E.g.
 ```
 > 3 - 4
--1
+-1.0
 ```
 works but
 ```
 > -1 + 2
-> 3.4 + 9
 ```
-do not.
+does not.
+Note all numbers are floats out of convenience currently.